View Details Explore Now →

 What are the main risks covered by farm insurance for international exports in the UK?

-Key risks covered include non-payment by foreign buyers, damage or loss during transportation, political instability, currency fluctuations, and compliance with international trade regulations.
+Key risks covered include non-payment by foreign buyers, damage or Loss during transportation, political instability, currency fluctuations, and compliance with international trade regulations.

 How does the Financial Conduct Authority (FCA) regulate farm insurance for international exports in the UK?